 Dr. Peters helped obtain summary judgment on behalf of California’s foster parents, in a pro bono case brought with the Children’s Advocacy Institute.
 California was adjudged to have violated federal law by failing to calculate and pay for the actual costs of raising foster children.
 As a direct result of the state’s failure to reimburse foster parents as required by federal law, California’s foster care system is less effective and more expensive than it should be.
 For their work, the Morrison & Foerster team received the 2010 President's Pro Bono Service Award from the California State Bar, and the case was selected as one of five Outstanding Pro Bono Projects of 2010 by The Daily Journal.
 The team successfully defended the judgment in an appeal to the Ninth Circuit.

-Dr. Peters is a contributing author of the Patent Case Management Judicial Guide, published by the Federal Judicial Center and LexisNexis.
-A second edition is forthcoming.
+Dr. Peters is an author of the Patent Case Management Judicial Guide, published by the Federal Judicial Center and LexisNexis.
+A third edition is forthcoming.
 The guide is a comprehensive overview of best practices and procedures in patent cases, and is provided to all federal district judges.

 Dr. Peters is admitted to practice in California, and is registered to practice before the United States Patent and Trademark Office.
 He received his J.D. with distinction from Stanford University in 2000, and his Ph.D. in physics from the University of California, Berkeley in 1997.
 He was a member of the scientific team that discovered the top quark, and is a co-author of more than a hundred papers in refereed journals.
 While earning his doctorate, he received the UC Berkeley Faculty Associate Award for excellence in teaching, and authored the “Physics 111: Laboratory Electronics” course manual.
 Dr. Peters received his A.B. in physics, magna cum laude, from Harvard University in 1990.